List of Babylon 5 characters: Centauri

 The Centauri Republic, once a mighty empire, has grown decadent and is in a slow decline.
 Their homeworld is Centauri Prime, a small Earth-like planet consisting of two large continents and several smaller islands divided by large oceans of water.
 The planet has a population of about 3.4 billion.

 The Centauri, a humanoid race similar in appearance to humans, are a proud and aristocratic people governed by an emperor and a nobility-driven senate called the Centaurum.
 The Centauri were the first alien race to openly contact humanity.
 The Centauri initially tried to convince the humans that they were a long lost colony of the Republic.
 This ruse failed once human scientists got access to Centauri DNA, but Centauri-Human trade and contact led to tremendous technological advancement and humanity's eventual rise as a major power.
 For instance, it was the Centauri who sold jumpgate technology to the Earth Alliance, allowing humanity to start colonizing interstellar space.

 Centauri males of high social status typically wear their hair in peacock-tail shaped fans, the length and style of which are determined by relative social class.
 Low-class Centauri males have not been seen without helmets.
 Centauri females mostly or entirely shave their heads.The Centauri Republic Factbook (op. cit., p.
 8), which is non-canonical, incorrectly reports that only Centauri males grow hair at all.
-The social significance (if any) of complete versus almost-complete baldness on a female is not specified outright; however, in the televised episodes, older females are shown completely bald, and younger (up to the apparent human age range of the 30s, and often but not always unmarried) with ponytails.
+The social significance (if any) of complete versus almost-complete baldness on a female is not specified outright.
+In the televised episodes, older females are shown completely bald, and younger (up to the apparent human age range of the 30s, and often but not always unmarried) with ponytails.
 In this episode, the unmarried Centauri female Adira Tyree is shown to have a ponytail.
 In this episode, Vir Cotto's fiancée Lyndisty is shown to have a ponytail.